-- A zero tolerance approach to bullying - Offer time with our School Dogs - 'Time For You' sessions with the Parent Support Advisor (PSA) - Nurture sessions - Encouraging pupils to be part of the school council - Outdoor learning sessions - Sensory Circuit sessions - Allocated school Senior Mental Health Leader (Mr Hann) and additional Mental Health Champion (Miss Smith) - Teaching of relaxation techniques e.g. mindfulness - 'My Happy Mind' and 'Zones of Regulation' scheme of work - Children that are expressing a high level of distress or need may be able to see our school counsellor or play therapist.
-This would be discussed and agreed first with parents/carers, teachers and SENCO before sessions would start.
+- A zero tolerance approach to bullying

+- Offer time with our school dogs

+- 'Time For You' sessions with the Parent Support Advisor (PSA)

+- Nurture sessions 1:1 and small groups

+- Encouraging pupils to be part of the school council

+- Outdoor learning sessions

+- Sensory Circuit sessions

+- Allocated school Senior Mental Health Leader (Mr Hann)

+- Teaching of relaxation techniques e.g. mindfulness, breathing

+- Working on Worries intervention

+- 'Zones of Regulation' scheme of work

+- Lunch time clubs

+- Social skills and friendship skills groups

+- Children that are expressing a high level of distress or need may be able to see our play

+therapist or be referred to Mental Health Support Teams.
+This would be discussed and

+agreed first with parents/carers, teachers and SENCO before sessions would start.